kamdiehl/Quadric-Equation-Quiz-Generator/README.md

 - As a user, I want to see the answer if I get a question wrong.
 - As a user, I want to see my fraction based score for the quiz I just completed.
 - As a user, I want to see my overall average for this quiz session until I exit the program.

+**PHASE 2**

+(possibilities)
+- As a user, I want to be able to save my overall score from my current session.
+- As a user, when I want to quit the application, I want to be reminded to save my current session if I'd like to.
+- As a user, I want to be able to quit the application and reload it later on to carry on where I left off.